CloudBees-community/sbt-cloudbees-play-plugin/README.markdown

-CloudBees Run@Cloud SBT Plugin
+CloudBees Run@Cloud Play2 SBT Plugin
 ------------------------------

-Integration for SBT that lets you deploy apps to the CloudBees RUN@Cloud PaaS
+Integration for SBT that lets you deploy Play 2 apps to the CloudBees RUN@Cloud PaaS.

+This plugin is a fork of Tim Perret's sbt-cloudbees-plugin with play2 specific additions added.

 Usage
 -----

 Firstly you need to add the plugin to your ~/.sbt/user.sbt or to your regular project build.sbt.
 You can do that with the following:

-<pre><code>resolvers += "sonatype.repo" at "https://oss.sonatype.org/content/groups/public"
+<pre><code>resolvers += "sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"

-addSbtPlugin("eu.getintheloop" %% "sbt-cloudbees-plugin" % "0.4.0")
+addSbtPlugin("com.cloudbees.deploy.play" %% "sbt-cloudbees-play-plugin" % "0.1-SNAPSHOT")
 </code></pre>

 Don't forget to export the settings so they are included by SBT: